alexarice/lin_inf/README.md

 # lin_inf crate
+This repository provides the `lin_inf` crate as a rust library.
+It also provides an executable to search through linear inferences which uses this library which accompanies the paper "[Enumerating Independent Linear Inferences](https://arxiv.org/abs/2111.05209)".

 ## Running
-This repository provides the `lin_inf` crate as a rust library.
-It also provides an executable to search through linear inferences which uses this library.

 The executable can be run with:
 ```
 cargo run --release